 Dave Isaacs is known in his adopted home of Nashville as the “Guitar Guru of Music Row” for his work coaching players, performing artists, and songwriters to be better musicians.
 Dave’s students include touring professionals, hit songwriters, and the next generation of Nashville’s rising stars.

-His new book The Perpetual Beginner is a look back at the formative musical experiences and lessons that shaped a life in music, and how these lessons can help anyone become a more skilled and confident player.
+Dave’s 2019 book The Perpetual Beginner is a look back at the formative musical experiences and lessons that shaped a life in music, and how these lessons can help anyone become a more skilled and confident player.
+Publishers’ Weekly called it “a delightful blend of memoir and music instruction”.
+These workshops are build on the core philosophy expressed in the book: that we maintain our ability to learn through a combination of beginner’s openness and experienced, informed observation, and that anyone can learn to be more musical regardless of their natural gifts or degree of “talent”.

 Available workshop topics include: